How to Integrate Salesforce and SAP using BRF Integrator.

 Your Apex HTTP request might look something like this.

-2. Middleware Hosted on Heroku
+2. Midleware BRF Integrator hosted on Heroku

 The implementation of this API aims to: